 Fingerprints are submitted electronically (no fingerprint cards) to the Florida Department of Law Enforcement (FDLE).
 This will trigger a search for any Florida and national criminal history records that may pertain to the applicant.

 Fingerprint scans can be completed in Florida or outside the state by a Florida Board of Massage-approved Livescan provider.
 Previous fingerprints used in other states for other licenses will not be accepted.

 Step 5: Finish Any Additional Requirements (School Transcript or Exam Score)

 It is possible you will need to submit materials in addition to the ones listed above.

 I used to recommend people submit their school transcripts and exam scores in all cases.
 However, the Board office has updated their process, and sometimes they can make an application decision based on your state license verification.

 Unfortunately, a complete list of which state licenses need to submit additional information is not available, as license verification comes in many forms and states sometimes change what they provide with a verification.

 Once an application has been received, it will be reviewed by Board staff.
 Upon review, it may be necessary for Board staff to request the additional information below.

 In some cases, the Board office can make the determination of completion of 500 hours without a transcript through the state verification.
 However, if this education equivalency cannot be determined, Board staff will request a change of application method (from endorsement to examination) and request documentation of education.

-An exam is required to obtain a massage license in Florida, even if you were grandfathered into licensure without an exam.
+An exam is required to obtain a massage license in Florida.
+From what I have seen this means you need to take an exam even if you were grandfathered into licensure without an exam.